What’s the difference between a construction manager, architect, and owner’s representative?

 What is an owner’s representative?

-But don’t confuse owner’s representatives with construction project managers, general contractors, architects, or engineers.
-Their roles are inherently different.
+Many people confuse owner’s representatives with construction project managers, general contractors, architects, or engineers.
+However, their roles are inherently different.

 What’s the difference between constructors, designers, and owner’s representatives?

-The thing is, owner’s representatives are not constructors like construction project managers, general contractors, or design builders.
+Owner’s representatives are not builders like construction project managers, general contractors, or design-builders.
 They are not designers, like architects or engineers.
-Owner’s representatives help organizations plan and execute successful capital improvement programs.
+Owner’s representatives help organizations plan and execute successful capital improvement programs, from concept through completion.

 Three key differences highlight the value of an owner’s representative: